relativitydev/relativity-trace-documentation/docs/user_documentation.md

 ### Data Batch Retry and Error Resolution Workflow

-By default, Data Batches that do not complete will be automatically retried internally up to 3 times.
-Data Batches that fail more than 3 times will set `Has Errors` to true and populate the `Error Details` field with the details of the specific error encountered.
+By default, Data Batches that do not complete will be automatically retried up to 3 times.
+Data Batches that fail all retries will set `Has Errors` to true, populate the `Error Details` field with the details of the specific error encountered, and be given a status of `CompletedWithErrors`.

+> **NOTE:** If a Data Batch completes successfully but has errors at the document level (for example, if a document is password protected and the correct password was not found in the Password Bank of the Data Source), the Data Batch will be marked `CompletedWithErrors` but there will not be an automatic retry

 Data Batch objects have associated Mass Operations (and corresponding Data Batch console UI buttons) to help with state resolution

-1. `Trace Data Batch Retry` – submit the batch to be retried by Trace.
-This reverts the Data Batch to the `RetrievedFromSource` and Trace will once again attempt to move it through import to `Completed`.
+1. `Trace Data Batch Retry` – submit the Data Batch to be retried by Trace.
+This reverts the Data Batch to the `RetrievedFromSource` status and Trace will once again attempt to ingest the data.

    > **Warning:** `Trace Data Batch Retry` will create duplicates of documents that were imported on previous attempts if deduplication is not enabled on the Data Source.

-2. `Trace Data Batch Abandon` – update the batch to indicate that it has been manually resolved and should not be treated as errored.
+2. `Trace Data Batch Abandon` – update the Data Batch to indicate that it has been manually resolved and that no further work needs to be done.
+Using this action is necessary when errors are resolved manually because otherwise the Ingestion task will continue to report the presence of Data Batches in the CompletedWithErrors status.

    ![](media/fafdd5aacec029271e4f39ca303c80fa.png)

+> **NOTE: ** If a Data Batch sits in a status other than Completed, CompletedWithErrors, or Abandoned for longer than 24 hours (timeout configurable with the `Data Batch Timeout In Hours` setting on the Data Validation Task), it will automatically be marked as CompletedWithErrors (if the Data Batch has files and could be retried) or Abandoned (if the Data Batch does not have any files).
+This functionality helps ensure that temporary system issues do not lead to Data Batches being stuck indefinitely containing documents that never make it into the workspace.

-Automatic Discovery of Monitored Individuals
+Discovery of Monitored Individuals
 --------------------------------------------

-Data Sources can optionally tag monitored individuals based off of document meta.
-Monitored individuals are recognized by identifier and all secondary identifiers.
-Automatic Discovery respects the case of identifiers by default.
-However, if Discover Monitored Individuals Ignores Case is set to true, identifiers are matched regardless of case.

->  **NOTE:** Email identifiers always ignore case in domain names.
-Email username matching respects the Discover Monitored Individuals Ignores Case setting.
+Some Data Sources combine data from several places into a single import flow.
+In that scenario, it may not be clear which Monitored Individual is the source of a given document and no Monitored Individual will be tagged.
+To address this issue, Trace has introduced the `Discover Monitored Individuals` option on every Data Source.
+If enabled, Trace will look inside of the document and tag Monitored Individuals defined on the Data Source if they are found in headers inside the document.
+Monitored Individuals are recognized by identifier and all secondary identifiers.

+>  **NOTE:** By default, Monitored Individual discovery ignores case in the domain portion of the email address but not the name portion.
+For example, John.DOE@URL.COM will match John.DOE@url.com, but not john.doe@url.com.
 >
->  For example, John.DOE@URL.COM  will match always John.DOE@url.com, but only match john.doe@url.com if Discover Monitored Individuals Ignores Case is set to true
+>  To ignore case in the entire email address during Monitored Individual discovery, use the `Discover Monitored Individuals Ignores Case` setting.
+For example, John.DOE@URL.COM  will match always John.DOE@url.com, but only match john.doe@url.com if Discover Monitored Individuals Ignores Case is set to true

-The precise metadata fields used for discovering monitored individuals depends on the type of dat source.

 ![image-20191217151807534](media/user_documentation/image-20191217151807534.png)

-### Globanet Data Sources
+### Monitored Individual Discovery On Globanet Data Sources

-Globanet data sources use the `X-UserMailbox` header only.
-Only one monitored individual can be associated per Globanet file.
+Globanet Data Sources only look for Monitored Individuals in the `X-UserMailbox` header of an email.
+This header is provided by Globanet and typically contains exactly one Monitored Individual.

-### Other Data Sources
+### Monitored Individual Discovery On Other Data Sources

-All other data sources discover monitored individuals based on `EmailFrom`, `EmailTo`, `EmailCC`, and `EmailBCC` fields.
-Any monitored individual with an identifier matching any of these fields will be associated with the document.
+All other data sources discover Monitored Individuals based on the `FROM`, `TO`, `CC`, and `BCC` headers.
+Any Monitored Individual on the Data Source with an identifier (primary or secondary) contained in any of these headers will be associated with the document.

+### Supported File Formats

+Discovery of monitored individuals is based on finding the email addresses of monitored individuals in the headers of an email file.
+Therefore, it will only work properly on .eml, .msg, and .rsmf (Relativity Short Message Format) files.
+Any other file format is not currently supported.

 Setup
 =====